nextgis/docs_ngweb/source/admin_interface.rst

    Selection of "Delete" action in the action pane

-In the opened "Delete resource" window you need to tick "Confirm deletion of the resource" and press "Delete" button.
+In the opened "Delete resource" window you need to tick "Confirm deletion of the resource" and press **Delete** button.

 .. figure:: _static/ngw_delete_from_page_confirmation_en.png
    :name: ngw_delete_from_group_confirmation_pic